godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

 Nodes can be added to groups (as many as desired per node).
 This is a simple yet useful feature for organizing large scenes.
-There are two ways to do this, the first is from the UI, from tne Groups button:
+There are two ways to do this, the first is from the UI, from the Groups button:

 .. image:: /img/groups.png